 Health care and special needs in detention

 The health care of the detainees is the same as for other asylum seekers.
-They have access to health care services provided in the Asylum Home or the Aliens Centre and are entitled to urgent medical services.
+They have access to health care services provided in the Asylum Home or the Foreigners Centre and are entitled to urgent medical services.
 Psychological counselling is also provided to them under the same conditions as other asylum seekers.
-A psychiatrist, the same person working in the Asylum Home, visits the Aliens Centre when required.
+A psychiatrist, the same person working in the Asylum Home, visits the Foreigners Centre when required.

 Vulnerable persons can be detained both in the Foreigners Centre and in the Asylum Home.
 Asylum seekers are detained in separate units of the Foreigners Centre according to their personal circumstances i.e. families, unaccompanied children and other vulnerable persons.
 Vulnerability is identified by the centre staff upon arrival.

 In 2022, social workers focused on individual counselling and the medical staff on preventive health checks.
 Social workers provided information on preventive measures as part of the accommodation process.
 Information on preventive measures was also translated into eight languages (i.e. Farsi, English, Albanian, Arabic, Bengali, Pashtu, Urdu and Turkish).
 Social workers informed individuals about all COVID-19 related measures.

 Report to the Slovenian Government on the visit to Slovenia carried out by the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) from 28.
 March to 4.
 April 2017, available at: http://bit.ly/3JweXHp.

 Ombudsman: Končno poročilo o obravnavi odreditve bivanja pod strožjim policijskim nadzorom v posebj varovani sobi in uporaba prisilnih sredstev v Centru za tujce v Postojni, no. 8.6-1/2021-21-KO, from 28.6.2021.